baconpaul/mschack-VCV-Rack-Plugins/README.md

 - Please report issue [here](https://github.com/baconpaul/mschack-VCV-Rack-Plugins/issues/) and
 not to the original author
 - Please check @pgatt's longer post on the community forum for discussion and details
-- If theres too many bugs in community testing, we may still abandon the project!
+- If there are too many bugs in community testing, we may still abandon the project!
 It's a bit of a side-quest for both of ush.